US Payroll - Importing Timesheet From Oracle (Multi User)

 Delete Imported Data

 Imported data can be deleted when the import is complete.
-Only rows with a status of "ERROR" or "VALID" can be deleted.
-Rows with a status of "BUILD" can't be deleted.
 Rows with a status of "ERROR" or "VALID" can be deleted.
 Rows with a status of "BUILD" can also be deleted, as long as the timesheets are unposted in the Timesheet Entry screen.

 Check the ‘Select’ box for all rows to be deleted and click the [Delete Imported Data] button.